Release Date: March 7, 2017

 - Announcing the Process Template Editor

-Personalized account home page
+Personalized collection home page

 Your project gets an identity

 There is now one place to get an overview of your project.
-The new project page makes it easy to view and edit the project description, view and add members, and check up on the latest activity.
+The new project page makes it easy to view and edit the project description, view or add members, and check on the latest activity.
 It is even easier to get started with a new project and leverage all the built-in DevOps functionality of TFS.

 In the Policies section, the required and optional policies are now grouped into sections, clarifying exactly which policies are required in order to complete a PR.
 Required reviewers are also summarized in the required section, and will only be marked as passing when all required reviewers have approved.

-For users that need to bypass policies (and have the required permissions), a new experience will be shown on the Complete dialog.
+For users that need to bypass policies (and have the required permissions), a new experience will be shown in the Complete dialog.
 Any policies that are not met will be shown in a warning message, and a new explicit option to opt-in to override policies will be presented.
 Checking the override option will enable the Override & Complete action, which will complete the PR, overriding any failing policies.

 Customers can now import a Git repository from GitHub, BitBucket, GitLab, or other locations.
-You can import into either a new or an existing empty repository.
+You can import into either a new or existing empty repository.
 For more information, see Import a Git repo.